kanotten/science-center-CA/README.md

 # Sience-center-Ca
-sience center webpage for CA.

-we will use html, css and a little script.js

-This is a website for a science center, with the main theme as universe/space.

-It contains 4-6 pages.

-it will include an animation.

-We are two contributers for this project. each taking care of at least to pages.
+Overview

+This project is a website for a science center themed around the universe and space.
+It is a collaborative effort by Kenneth Sheikh and Patrick Røethe.
+The site comprises 4-6 pages, featuring a captivating animation on the start page and a checkout section.

+Features

+Theme: Universe and space
+Pages: 4-6 main pages including a start page and a checkout section
+Animation: Earth orbiting the sun on the start page
+Responsiveness: Media queries for various screen sizes
+Navigation: Dropdown menu for ease of access
+Interactivity: Seamless linking of buttons to respective pages
+Collaboration: Each contributor is responsible for at least two pages Educational Purpose: Some images used may be copyrighted, but they are strictly for educational use

+Technologies Used
+ - HTML
+ - CSS
+ - JavaScript (script.js)

+Summary

+ The science center exam assignment is a joint effort by Kenneth Sheikh and Patrick Røethe, featuring a website with a central theme of space and the universe.
+The project highlights include:

+ - A start page with an engaging animation of Earth orbiting the sun.
+ - Responsive design achieved through media queries.
+ - A user-friendly dropdown menu.
+ - Efficient button navigation linking to respective pages.

+Design Decisions:

+ Design choices were made dynamically, focusing on creating a kid-friendly and educational platform.
+While the team is pleased with the current product, they recognize there is room for improvement and plan to make enhancements post-delivery to strive for perfection.

+Educational Intent and Copyright

-some images may be copyrighted and are purly used for educational purposes.
+ The project uses some images that may be copyrighted.
+These images are utilized purely for educational purposes to enrich the content and provide a better learning experience for the users.

-summary:

-The science center exam assignment, a collaborative effort by Kenneth Sheikh and Patrick Røethe, encompasses a website with four main pages and a checkout section.
-The central theme revolves around space and the universe, evident in the start page's captivating animation of the Earth orbiting the sun.
-To ensure responsiveness, media queries are employed for various screen sizes, complemented by a dropdown menu.
-All buttons seamlessly link to their respective pages.
-Reflecting on the project, the initial planning was deemed somewhat naive, emphasizing the importance of effective communication over rigid timelines.
-Design decisions evolved, leveraging individual strengths and adapting to challenges.
-While content with the current product, the team acknowledges room for improvement and plans post-delivery enhancements, aspiring for perfection in creating a kid-friendly, educational platform.
-Copyright concerns regarding images are addressed, emphasizing their educational intent.
+Contributors
+ - Kenneth Sheikh
+ - Patrick Røethe